MicrosoftDocs/winrt-api/windows.ui.xaml.controls/navigationview_panetitle.md

 ## -property-value

-The label adjacent to hamburger when the pane is open.
+The label adjacent to the menu icon when the pane is open.
 The default is an empty string.

 ## -remarks